Corbo2000/TezosFileIntegrity/README.md

 ## License

-The TezosJ SDK library is available under the MIT License.
+Tezos File Integrity is available under the MIT License.
 Check out the license file for more information.